podonoghue/Jim_Williams_Pulse_Generator/README.md

 # Jim_Williams_Pulse_Generator

+**Note:  The operation of this circuit depends on the breakdown characteristics of the 2N2369 transistor used.**

+**Please refer to the Application notes provided.**

+I had no problems with the boards I constructed but I have had reports of the circuit not working.
+The 2N2369 transistors appears to be no longer available.
+I have no experience with using the circuit with 2N2369A or BSX20 devices.

 This module produces a pulse with a very fast rise time.
 Its main use is for testing oscilloscope rise-time and hence estimating bandwidth.
 For convenience the module is powered from a micro-usb socket.